-Xencor, Inc.'s Board of Directors currently consists of seven directors but is expected to be reduced to five members in connection with the annual Meeting.
-Bruce L.A.
-Carter and Robert F. Baltera, current directors, have indicated they will not stand for re-election at the annual meeting.
-There are five nominees for director this year.
+Xencor, Inc.'s Board of Directors currently consists of six directors and there are six nominees for director this year.
 Each director to be elected and qualified will hold office until the next annual meeting of stockholders and until his or her successor is elected, or, if sooner, until the director's death, resignation or removal.
-Following the Annual Meeting our Board will be composed of five directors.
-Each of the nominees listed below is currently a director of the Company who was previously elected by the stockholders, except for Dr. Gorman who was subsequently elected by the Board of Directors after the last annual meeting.
-Dr. Gorman was recommended for nomination to the Company's Board by Dr. Montgomery, a non-management director of the Company at the time of the recommendation.
+Each of the nominees listed below is currently a director of the Company who was previously elected by the stockholders, except for Mr. Richard J. Ranieri who was subsequently elected by the Board of Directors after the last annual meeting.
+Mr. Ranieri was recommended for nomination to the Company's Board by Dr. Gorman, a non-management director of the Company at the time of the recommendation.
 It is the Company's policy to invite nominees for directors to attend the annual meeting.
-In 2016, four directors attended our 2016 Annual meeting of Stockholders.
+In 2017, five directors attended our 2017 Annual meeting of Stockholders.